ZimCodes/Zeiver/README.md

 ***-A, --accept***

-Files to accept for scraping
+Files to accept for scraping, downloading, & recording. *(Regex)*

-Using Regex, specify which files to accept for downloading.
-Only the files that matches the regex will be acceptable for download. _*This option takes precedence over `--reject, -R_.
+Using Regex, specify which files to accept for scraping, recording, & downloading.
+Only the files that matches the regex will be acceptable for scraping, downloading, & recording.
+_*This option takes precedence over `--reject, -R`*_.

 Ex: `zeiver -A "(mov|mp3|lunchbox_pic1\.jpg|(pic_of_me.gif))"`

 ***-R, --reject***

-Files to reject for downloading
+Files to reject for scraping, downloading, & recording. *(Regex)*

-Using Regex, specify which files to reject for downloading.
-Only the files that match the regex will be rejected for download. *_`--accept, -A` takes precedence over this option_.
+Using Regex, specify which files to reject for scraping, downloading, & recording.
+Only the files that match the regex will be rejected for scraping, downloading, & recording. *_`--accept, -A` takes precedence over this option_*.

 Ex: `zeiver -R "(jpg|png|3gp|(pic_of_me.gif))"`